BioinfoNet/OpenScienceKE/glossary.md

 - an identical copy of a project at a particular point in time kept separate from the 'master' branch (primary copy).
 This keeps your code in the 'master' branch safe while you make changes and experiment with code on the new branch.
 You can **merge** your new branch back into the 'master' branch when you want to publish your changes.

 #####Clone
 - a copy of an online repository on your local computer so you can make edits on your own personal copy without having to be online.
-You can sync changes between your clone and the **remote** copy by **pushing** when you are online.
+You can sync changes between your clone and the **remote** copy when you are online.

 #####Collaborator
 - someone with read and write privileges to a repository as approved by the repository owner.